Amsterdam Sloughs Wildlife Area

 The GLG APIP can be found on the DNR’s APIP website.
 Please review the plan and submit any comments to dnrglg@wisconsin.gov or use the contact directory link available on the APIP webpage.

-Amsterdam Sloughs Wildlife Area is located in Burnett County just northwest of Siren.
+Amsterdam Sloughs Wildlife Area is a 5,000-acre property of wetlands, prairies and forests scattered across a gently rolling landscape.
+It is located in southern Burnett County just northwest of Siren.
 Access the area from County Road D on the north, County Road N on the west and several township roads on the south and east.

 Therefore, the Department hereby closes the identified water control structures and their immediate vicinity pursuant to s.
 NR 45.04 (1)(b).
 Signage notifying the public of this closure (and identifying the closed area) shall be installed as soon as possible.
 The closure of these water control structures will not impact nor impede public conveyance over adjacent public roads or public access to the flowages.